-- Switch off the measurement and control system or switch it over to manual operation.

-- Close the inlet of the measuring water.

-- Close the outlet of the measuring water.

-- Remove the electrical connection.
+- Switch off the measurement and control system or switch it over to manual operation. - Close the inlet of the water being measured. - ▶ Close the outlet of the water being measured. - ▶ Remove the electrical connection.

 To disconnect a sensor with a 2-pole screwed terminal block: